 1. Know the difference between managing people and managing tasks.
 Know the difference between managing people and managing tasks.
-Ask managers and they'll tell you the one thing they are overwhelmed with is task management.
+Ask managers, and they'll tell you they are overwhelmed with task management.
 Managing tasks is just asking, "Did they get it done?"
 That's not hard.
 You must train your managers to ask, "How can I get my employees to achieve more sales?"
 That takes thinking, planning, and execution skills.
 That takes retail sales training for your managers to develop their communication skills.
-It takes you informing your manager they now have a level of responsibility and accountability in a leadership role and it revolves around a lot more than tasks.
+It takes you informing your manager they now have a level of responsibility and accountability in a leadership role, and it revolves around a lot more than tasks.

 2. Train the why more than the how.
 Managing isn’t just about creating raving customers.
 It is more about creating raving employees.
 A manager’s role is to make the team love working there so much that they will make your customers happy.
 That takes spending enough time with your shift leads so they understand why what they are doing is important.
 It revolves around the ability to make one point and use an example or analogy to make sure the employee understands why something is important.
 And it means if they don’t get it with one analogy or example, you come up with others until they do.

 4. Teach how to give feedback.
 You have to teach managers how to notice correct behaviors, ask permission to give feedback, share their intention is only to help, be specific on what was seen, discuss why it happened, and give the next steps.
-If it is a behavior pattern that is serious, they have to write the employee up.
+If a behavior pattern is serious, they have to write the employee up.
 Beyond that, you must teach managers that different personality styles require different handling.